yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-installation.md

 % Can any solver be called?
 optimize(x>= 0, x,sdpsettings('debug',1))

-% Can the solver you have troubles with be called? optimize(x>= 0, x,sdpsettings('debug',1,'solver','thissolver'))
+% Problems with a specific solver? optimize(x>= 0, x,sdpsettings('debug',1,'solver','thissolver'))
 ````